-STUDENT SUPPORT AND CONFLICT RESOLUTION
+STUDENT SUPPORT, ACCESSIBILITY AND CONFLICT RESOLUTION

 At CTE, we understand that often you will need to offer support and assistance to students in ways that are not strictly pedagogical.
 This support can take many forms, including helping students obtain groceries, legal services, medical and mental health services, and financial assistance for emergencies.
 This page contains information for KU Resources that will cover all of these needs.
 In addition to helping students in need, you may also be put in a position to resolve conflicts within the classroom.
 In addition to this two-minute mentor video, we encourage you consult this page for information on strategies to resolve classroom conflicts.